All Episodes

 I don't think it's that deep myself.

-I think it's more of uh I I think it's just there's a club, and I'm and I'm not in it, I don't really care about being in it, but I think there's a club, and you know, you're either in it or you're not.
+I don't really care about being in it, but I think there's a club and, you know, you're either edited or not.

 That's what I think is going on.

-And and unless they want to release their formulas for payouts, there's really nothing else I can assume.
+And unless they want to release their formulas for payouts, there's really nothing else I can assume.

 I mean, that's all I can assume.

-I I I have noticed a trend also.
+I have noticed a trend also.

-It's not just the accounts that Elon uh particularly retweets or interacts with or comments on, you know, his typical like a you know, ha or his exclamation points or whatever, but I do seem to to see a correlation between people that and look, this is pure speculation.
+It's not just the accounts that Elon particularly retweets or interacts with or comments on, you know, his typical like, you know, ha or his exclamation points or whatever.

-I'm certainly seeing that there's people really that that they're not very popular, they maybe have some small niche following, but they have not a very large you know follower base on here, and they're racking it in, man.
+They maybe have some small niche following, but they have not a very large follower base on here.

-That's a publicly observable uh factor.
+That's a publicly observable factor.

 That's yeah.

-Well, again, all you can do is speculate because we don't know what the formula is, and the same people that are telling us it's this or it's that are the same ones that are making 10 grand a month on X. So, you know, I again all you can do is speculate off of the data that's publicly available.
+And the same people that are telling us it's this or it's that are the same ones that are making 10 grand a month on X. So, you know, again, all you can do is speculate off of the data that's publicly available.

-For accounts that are trying to maybe get a following or get to a place where they can make money or or grow inside of even the social circles, let's say, they don't want to talk about this stuff.
+For accounts that are trying to maybe get a following or get to a place where they can make money or grow inside of even the social circles, let's say, they don't want to talk about this stuff.

 They don't even want to talk about this.

-So what the thing that's so problematic about that is like what happens when some truly critical breaking news that's extremely time sensitive comes about, and people are more worried about copying pasting some fake Unicode characters so they don't get shadow banned or they don't get demonetized because you know their priorities are either not wanting to get you know the post via visibility limited or just not be able to make a living.
+And people are more worried about copying pasting some fake Unicode characters so they don't get shadow banned or they don't get demonetized because, you know, their priorities are either not wanting to get, you know, the post via visibility limited or just not be able to make a living.

-It's just it's bullshit, man.
+It's just, it's bullshit, man.

 It really is.

-Well, that's what people used to have to do with InfoWars, and you know, they'd spell it with like a one and then an N and then an F and then a zero and then a W and an at sign, you know.
+And, you know, they'd spell it with like a one and then an N and then an F and then a zero and then a W and an at sign, you know.

-So I mean, yeah, you you kind of see that as well.
+So, I mean, yeah, you, you kind of see that as well.

-Um a funny, a funny comment here from Texas Rock guy.
+Um, a funny, a funny comment here from Texas Rock guy.

-Yeah, he he's figured out how to beat the algorithm.
+He's figured out how to beat the algorithm.

-He I'm on my way to the polls to beat to I'm on my way to the polls to vote Trump while driving my Tesla and using Starlink and watching a SpaceX launch, and I'm gonna spend my Dogecoin while doing it.
+I'm on my way to the polls to beat, I'm on my way to the polls to vote Trump while driving my Tesla and using Starlink and watching a SpaceX launch.

 Dominic, you want to kick it to another speaker here?